hitokiri-mata/katacoda-courses/kubernetes-pipelines/jenkins/step3-install-jenkins.md

 `kubectl get deployments,pods -n jenkins`{{execute}}

 Run this command until the deployment changes the *Available* status from 0 to 1.
-This will take a few minutes.
+This will take a few moments.

 There will now be a Jenkins service running that you can access through a Kubernetes NodePort.
 List the available services with this: